balena-io/docs/pages/projects.md

 A tool for controlling a camera using a foot switch in order to capture shots in which people appear to be flying.

+### Web Controlled Desk Lamp

+[Repository][webLamp] by [Shaun Mulligan][shaun-mulligan]

+Allows you to control a simple desk lamp from your browser anywhere in the world.
+Warning!!!
+It uses a relay to switch on and off mains power.
+So some level of familiarity with electronics is required.

 ### Pi Miner